WESTERN ISLANDS

 Duration: 1 ½-hour walk / 1-hour snorkeling

-PM: This is a spectacular visitor site, surrounded by immense cliffs of the eroded volcano.
+This is a spectacular visitor site, surrounded by immense cliffs of the eroded volcano.
 Studded with resting sea birds such as brown noddies and Nazca boobies, we will enjoy them in close proximity from our dinghies.
-Snorkeling here is superb, with certain species
+Snorkeling here is superb, with certain speciesnasca boobies animals

 of fish only found in the west of the archipelago.
 We also have a very real chance of swimming with penguins and potentially a plethora of green turtles.